...

 How a company interacts with its customers directly impacts customer satisfaction and loyalty.
 There are several key reasons why effectively managing customer relationships is crucial:

-• Strategic insights: Understanding this building block helps businesses identify the most effective strategies for attracting, retaining, and growing their customer base.
+Understanding the customer relationship building block helps businesses develop strategies for attracting, retaining, and growing their customer base.
+This knowledge enables companies to tailor their approaches, ensuring they meet customer needs and expectations effectively.

 12 Types of customer relationships in the Business Model Canvas